 How much does In Vitro Fertilization (IVF) cost?
-IVF spending can pile up quickly, especially when you must cover expenses yourself without the benefit of 3rd party payments from insurers.
+IVF spending can pile up quickly, especially when you must cover expenses yourself without the benefit of third party payments from insurers.

-Couples considering In Vitro Fertilization are often concerned about costs because the treatments are rarely covered by insurance, and even when they are many left-over expenses remain.
+Couples considering In Vitro Fertilization are often concerned about costs because insurance rarely covers the treatments, and even when they do many leftover expenses remain.
 Find four ways to help afford IVF treatments:

-- Cost breakdown – budget and plan strategies
+- Cost breakdown to budget and plan strategies

-- Using the tax code – lower costs using the right vehicles
+- Using the tax code to lower costs using the right vehicles

-- People with bad credit – finds ways to afford treatments
+- People with bad credit can finds ways to afford treatments

 IVF Cost Breakdown for Budgeting

-A budget is a crucial step as each couple will have differing resource and cash flow levels.
-What is affordable for one couple may be completely different for another.
+A budget is a crucial step, as each couple will have differing resource and cash flow levels.
+Affordable may mean one thing for one couple and something completely different for another.

 Breakdown of IVF Costs per Cycle

-There are many variables that determine what your IVF costs per cycle might be.
+Many variables determine what your IVF costs per cycle might be.
 Cost may vary by clinic, the state where you live, and the specific types of treatments your fertility specialist recommends.
 Some of these treatment costs are optional.
 You pay more out of pocket, but may increase the odds of conception.

-These are some of the treatment options that may add to your costs:
+These treatment options may add to your costs.

 - Donor eggs